HeartAttackCat/JavaProject2/README.md

 that it was a lot of formatting issues.
 When splitting strings we'd go out of bounds because we didn't create enough splits due to the offset being off by one.
 This created a giant mass of bugs whenever we started the original debugging.
 The file location because the folder dougnut is spelt wrong I didn't notice that was causing the issues.
+There was also an error when reloading the total prices of orders.
+The prices would swap between their actual price and 0 dollars everytime you ran the program.
+This was fixed by just passing in the read price and setting it to that in the constructor.
 -----